jonpawlowski/todo-list/README.md

 Demo Visit [Here](https://todo-list.agri.web.id).

+## Installation Guide

+Run `npm install -g @angular/cli` to install Angular-CLI.
+This is required, because this project built with Angular CLI.

+Run `npm install` to download all modules required.

+Also run `npm install -g node-sass` if you don't have sass compiler.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.